Fat Bike Trails & Conditions

 A wide trail shared with skiers and canine friends.
 8-mile round trip out and back to Grizzly Hut in the Rendezvous.
 Steadily climbs from trailhead all the way to hut with great views of the valley.
 Add the new Lynn's trail for an additional 2 mile singletrack loop.
 Often in the sun when the valley is fogged in. $10 Methow Trails fat bike pass required, available at Methow Cycle.

+Sled packed only.
+Open for snowshoeing.
+Fatbiking coming soon!
 Adjacent to Pearrygin State Park, this area features numerous 30-inch groomed trails over rolling hills and some sustained climbs.
 Great views of the mountains.
 These trails are groomed by the Methow Fatbike crew.
 Discover Pass required.

 Winthrop Fatbike Snowshoe

 A 30-inch wide groomed trail for fat bikes and snowshoes.
 Start from the Town Trailhead or Winthrop Fish Hatchery parking lot.
-This trail begins with easy, twisty trails and chnages to rolling loops after crossing Twin Lakes Road.
+This trail begins with easy, twisty trails and changes to rolling loops after crossing Twin Lakes Road.
 The Bitterbrush loop is slightly easier than the Barnsley Loop. $10 Methow Trails fat bike pass required, available at Methow Cycle.

 Pearrygin State Park